UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 CPU only partition<br>
 epyc3 and epyc4 architecture bun[006-067] and bun[83-115]<br>
 **Default** partition which means jobs will be queued there if no partition is specified. <br>
-This has higher priority than `general` and should be used for testing and quick interactive session.
+This has a higher priority than `general` and should be used for testing and quick interactive session.
 It should **NOT** be used for production calculations. <br>

 `cpu_viz`<br>
 Maximum walltime: 1 week (7 days, 168 hours)<br>